wasswashafik/Plant-Disease-Detection/README.md

 # Offical Responsitoy
 This is the code of paper "Using Transfer Learning with Convolutional Neural Networks for Plant Disease Classification and Detection" published in Frontiers in Plant Science.

+# The codes will be made available after publication.

 # Dataset Accessibility
 The used dataset during the experiments can be accessed at: https://www.kaggle.com/datasets/emmarex/plantdisease/